MARGARET WARNER: Cardinal Levada, thank you for having us.

-CARDINAL LEVADA: Well it was.
+CARDINAL WILLIAM LEVADA: Well it was.

-MARGARET WARNER: The damage that's done to a young child?
+MARGARET WARNER: The damage that’s done to a young child

-CARDINAL LEVADA: Exactly.
+CARDINAL WILLIAM LEVADA: Exactly.
 I had to deal with many cases.
 But it was learning by doing, I can tell you that.

 MARGARET WARNER: So in retrospect do you have any regrets in the way you handled them?
 Do you think that you were part of a culture that was slow to recognize the damage that it did?
-And the need to move assertively, to get children out of the reach of priests like this.
+And the need to move assertively to get children out of the reach of priests like this.

-MARGARET WARNER: Now the pope himself has also has been criticized for the way he handled cases as archbishop in Munich and as Cardinal Ratzinger when he had your job.
+MARGARET WARNER: Now the pope himself has also has been criticized for the way he handled cases as archbishop in Munich and as Cardinal Razinger when he had your job.
 Is he going to address those himself?
-Explain whatever he did or didn't do and accept responsibility publicly?
+Explain whatever he did or didn’t do and accept responsibility publicly?

 MARGARET WARNER: Finally, just a couple of questions about the pope himself because you meet with him weekly.
 Is he aware of how this issue is being seen in the outside world?

-MARGARET WARNER: There are reports that the pope is going to make a general apology next June.
-A public apology at the conclusion of a Jubilee here, are those accurate?
-And if so what kind of apology?
+MARGARET WARNER: There are reports that the pope is going to make a general apology next June, a public apology at the conclusion of a Jubilee here.
+Are those accurate and if so what kind of apology?

-CARDINAL LEVADA: Well I think that you've made a good, that's a good point.
-I don't think there is any way that you can tell a victim when to come forward.
-Many of them are living with what happened to them for 20, 30, 40 years so that's a very individual thing.
-But, I do think that the United States can rightly offer a model and I will look forward to helping my brother bishops around the world see what can be done if you take good concrete steps, put things out on the table, make sure that you've got a program to educate your priests and screen for any problem areas as you are admitting priests and have a good program for safe environment.
+CARDINAL WILLIAM LEVADA: Well I think that you’ve made a good, that’s a good point.
+I don’t … I don’t think there is any way that you can tell a victim when to come forward.
+Many of them are living with what happened to them for 20, 30, 40 years, so that’s a very individual thing.
+But, I think that the United States can rightly offer a model and I will look forward to helping my brother bishops around the world see what can be done if you take good concrete steps, put things out on the table, make sure that you’ve got a program to educate your priests and screen for any problem areas as you are admitting priests and have a good program for safe environment.
 I think those are key things that make our people feel secure.
-I think that's happened in the United States and it should be something that can be done throughout the church.
+I think that’s happened in the United States, and it should be something that can be done throughout the church.